jia2lin3yuan1/2020-instanceSeg/README.md

 A simple, fully convolutional model for real-time instance segmentation.
 This is the code for our papers:
  - [Deep Variational Instance Segmentation](https://arxiv.org/abs/2007.11576)

-The implementation is based on YOLACT's implementation at [Yolact-github](https://github.com/dbolya/yolact)

 # Installation
  - Clone this repository and enter it: